 Lemon-Buttermilk Pound Cake

-Beating the whites gives the cakes a texture reminiscent of angel food cake, while the yolks and butter preserve the richness we want in pound cake.
-A touch of baking soda (unusual in such recipes) also lightens the finished cake.
-The combination of lemon zest and juice produced a deeper, more complex citrus flavor than we got from just one or the other.
-At Aria, slices of the cake are buttered and toasted, then served with fresh fruit and whipped cream.
+To lighten traditionally dense pound cake, we separated the eggs, a trick we learned from Kathryn King of Atlanta’s Aria restaurant.
+Beating the whites resulted in a texture reminiscent of angel food cake, while the yolks and butter preserved the rich pound cake flavor.
+Baking soda made the cake even lighter, and a combination of lemon zest and juice produced a more complex citrus flavor.
+Begin checking the cake for doneness after 40 minutes and check frequently thereafter.
+At Aria, slices of the cake are buttered, toasted and served with fresh fruit and whipped cream.

 tablespoons salted butter, room temperature, divided

 grams (2 cups plus 3 tablespoons) white sugar, plus extra, divided

 You need to be a Milk Street Digital Member to see the full recipe

 Start your free 14-day trial

 and get access to all of our articles and recipesStart free trial